Sandi: A System for Accountability: Reporter Privacy

 Our reporter privacy objective can be stated as follows:

-In some cases, a weaker notion of \textit{report privacy} (as opposed to report\textit{er} privacy) might suffice.
-Report privacy would simply ensure that the sender cannot learn whether a specific tag was reported.
-However, this runs into the practical problem that the receiver's behavior is likely to correlate across time, and eventually provides a strong enough statistical signal to the sender that the receiver is, perhaps systematically, reporting it.
+In some cases, a weaker notion of \textit{report privacy} (as opposed to report\textit{er} privacy) might suffice, where the sender cannot learn whether a specific tag was reported.
+This has the practical problem that the receiver's behavior likely correlates across time and eventually provides a statistical signal to the sender that the receiver is, perhaps systematically, reporting it.
+If the receiver uses only a single address for endorsed communication, report privacy becomes equivalent to reporter privacy when~$\vkLimit=1$.
 We discuss report privacy further in \autoref{subsec:extended_privacy_discussion}.
-If the receiver uses only a single address for endorsed communication, report privacy becomes equivalent to reporter privacy when~$\vkLimit=1$.